BlvckBytes/XPS9700_HACK/README.md

 ✅ This configuration is fully compatible with `macOS BigSur`, `macOS Monterey` and `macOS Catalina`!\
 ⏳ The latest supported and tested version is: `macOS BigSur 12.1`.\
-😔 One of the most awesome features of this laptop doesn't **yet** work: audio.
+😔 Two of the most awesome features of this laptop don't **yet** work: S3 sleep and audio.
 If you want to help, contact me!

 My main goal for this "guide" is to provide a smooth installation experience with no indefinite steps, which is why I've documented everything to a pretty high extent.
 You *can* skip through and probably be just fine, but I'd still advise you to take your time!